Ian Tomlinson (scientist): Career and research

 Highlights of Tomlinson's research include the discovery of colorectal cancer genes and kidney cancer predisposition genes that are transferred by Mendelian inheritance.

 Awards and honours

 Tomlinson was elected a Fellow of the Royal Society in 2019 for "substantial contributions to the improvement of natural knowledge".
 He is also elected a Fellow of the Academy of Medical Sciences (FMedSci) in 2009.
+In 2013, he was awarded the United European Gastroenterology Research Prize of €100.000.